archivesunleashed/archivesunleashed.org/content/vancouver/index.md

 While you are in Vancouver there are a few ways to get around, but ultimately it will depend on how close you are to the Harbour Centre.
 The Harbour Centre is located on SFU Vancouver campus and is easily accessible by public transportation or by foot from most areas of downtown Vancouver.

 * **Public Transport** - Translink provides access to public transportation in Vancouver.
 They have a great [trip planner](https://tripplanning.translink.ca) and handy [Transit real-time app](https://transitapp.com).
 Depending on whether you will be doing any extra traveling around the city, you may want to consider a [Compass Card](https://www.compasscard.ca) for multi-ride usage.
+Additionally, Translink has recently introduced "tap-to-pay" which allows you to use the tap feature on your credit card or Apple Pay, Google Pay, and Samsung Pay to pay your fare.
+No Compass card needed!
+Info about this program can be found [here](https://www.translink.ca/Fares-and-Passes/Tap-to-Pay.aspx).

 * **Taxis** - a few options for getting around via taxi include:
   - [Vancouver Taxi](http://www.vancouvertaxi.cab) - 604.871.1111